 Most jerky recipes require from 2-5 pounds of meat, so be sure to thaw the correct amount needed for your recipe.
 When using steak, it's easier to slice the meat thinly if it's slightly frozen.
 Slice thin, bite-size pieces and cut with the grain.

 Be sure click and try my homemade deer jerky recipes here.

 When using steak, most recipes require it to marinate overnight, up to 24 hours before drying.
-Ground meat may require a few hours and up to a day or two of curing, depending on the recipe, but when using a prepared jerky mix like Backwoods by LEM, it can be mixed and dried immediately after mixing.
-There are several different ways to dry meat: with a smoker, a dehydrator or an oven; my guide covers oven drying.
+Ground meat may require a few hours and up to a day or two of curing, depending on the recipe, but when using a prepared jerky mix like Jerky Cure and Seasoning by Hi Mountain, it can be mixed and dried immediately after mixing.
+There are several different ways to dry meat: with a smoker, a meat dehydrator or an oven; my guide covers oven drying.

 Essential Ingredients for Deer Jerky